GerHobbelt/owemdjee/README.md

 - **gumbo-parser** [📁](../../thirdparty/gumbo-parser) [🌐](https://github.com/GerHobbelt/gumbo-parser) -- HTML parser
 - **gumbo-query** [📁](./gumbo-query) [🌐](https://github.com/GerHobbelt/gumbo-query) -- HTML DOM access in C/C++
 - **h5cpp** [📁](./h5cpp) [🌐](https://github.com/GerHobbelt/h5cpp) -- easy to use HDF5 C++ templates for Serial and Paralel HDF5.
 Hierarchical Data Format HDF5 is prevalent in high performance scientific computing, sits directly on top of sequential or parallel file systems, providing block and stream operations on standardized or custom binary/text objects.
 Scientific computing platforms come with the necessary libraries to read write HDF5 dataset.
 H5CPP simplifies interactions with popular linear algebra libraries, provides compiler assisted seamless object persistence, Standard Template Library support and comes equipped with a novel error handling architecture.

+  - **in-purgatory**; reason: see the `HDF5` entry below.
+But advertises to be an interface between OpenCV, Eigen, etc. at the same time...

 - **harbour-core** [📁](./harbour-core) [🌐](https://github.com/GerHobbelt/core) -- Harbour is the free software implementation of a multi-platform, multi-threading, object-oriented, scriptable programming language, backward compatible with Clipper/xBase.
 Harbour consists of a compiler and runtime libraries with multiple UI and database backends, its own make system and a large collection of libraries and interfaces to many popular APIs.
 - **harfbuzz** [📁](../../thirdparty/harfbuzz) [🌐](https://github.com/GerHobbelt/thirdparty-harfbuzz) -- a text shaping engine.
 It primarily supports [OpenType][1], but also [Apple Advanced Typography][2].
 - **HDiffPatch** [📁](./HDiffPatch) [🌐](https://github.com/GerHobbelt/HDiffPatch) -- a library and command-line tools for Diff & Patch between binary files or directories(folders); cross-platform; runs fast; create small delta/differential; support large files and limit memory requires when diff & patch.